-INOKS Capital ("INOKS") is an asset manager seeking the best interest for all stakeholders, both in terms of financial return and sustainability performance.
-To ensure the latter, INOKS has an Impact Strategy in place.
+INOKS Capital ("INOKS") is an asset manager seeking the best interest for all stakeholders, both in terms of financial return and sustainability.
+To ensure the latter, INOKS has a two-fold Impact and ESG Strategy in place.
 This strategy outlines how INOKS aims to invest its capital responsibly by doing good (contributing to solutions that address specific sustainability challenges) and doing no harm (mitigating the negative effects of its investments on people and planet).

-In order to adhere to the principles of the Impact Strategy in its daily operations, INOKS has implemented a set of policies, procedures and tools which are in turn structured in an Impact Framework.
+In order to adhere to the principles of the Impact Strategy in its daily operations, INOKS has implemented a suite of procedures and tools, which form an Impact Framework.